jkingportfolio/CI_PP4_Pic_Pals/README.md

 - [Gitpod](https://www.gitpod.io/) - Used to develop and test code.
 - [Heroku Platform](https://id.heroku.com/) - Used to deploy the live project.
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Used to format forms.
-- [Am i Responsive](https://ui.dev/amiresponsive) - Used to create a mock up image of the site on different screen sizes.
+- [Website Mockup Generator](https://websitemockupgenerator.com/) - Used to create a mock up image of the site on different screen sizes.
 - [Balsamiq](https://balsamiq.com/) - Used to produce wireframes of the site.
 - [Boostrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Used to develop the layout of the site.
 - [Cloudinary](https://cloudinary.com/) - Used to store post images.